Edge sampling using network local information: Bounding parameter

+According to Theorem~\ref{lem: lower bound resistance sum}, if $c\gtrsim 1/n\sum_{i\in V} 1/d_i$ then $\a$ satisfies $\a \gtrsim 1/c$ (for two sequences $a_n$ and $b_n$, we write $a_n\gtrsim b_n$ if $a_n\ge C b_n$ for some constant $C$ and sufficiently large $n$).
+The geometric random graph model described in Corollary~\ref{cor: geometric graph} below provides examples for which the upper bound $\a \lesssim 1/c$ also holds; for more detail, see the discussion following Corollary~\ref{cor: geometric graph}.
+In addition, Table~\ref{tb: stats} gives examples of real networks for which $\alpha$ and $1/c$ are of similar order.

-Clearly, the bound $\a \lesssim 1/c$ does not hold for all networks.
-Below is an example of a network for which two sides of \eqref{eq: lower bound rs} are of different orders.
-Let $G = R_n\cup K_n$ be the union of a random $d$-regular graph $R_n$ ($c=d/n$) of size $n$ and a complete graph $K_n$ ($c=1$), also of size $n$ (we can connect $R_n$ and $K_n$ by an arbitrary edge to make $G$ a connected graph).
-If $d = o(n)$ then an easy calculation shows that the left hand-side of \eqref{eq: lower bound rs} is of order $n^2/d$ while the right hand-side is of order $n$. \end{remark}
+There exist graphs for which the two sides of \eqref{eq: lower bound rs} are of different orders.
+For example, let $G = K_n\cup E_n$ be the union of a complete graph $K_n$ of size $n$ and an Erd\H{o}s-R\'{e}nyi random graph $E_n$, also of size $n$, for which edges are formed independently between each pair of nodes with probability $d/n$; we connect $K_n$ and $E_n$ by an arbitrary edge to make $G$ a connected graph.
+If $\sqrt{n}\lesssim d = o(n)$ then an easy calculation shows that with high probability, the left hand-side of \eqref{eq: lower bound rs} is of order $n/d$ while the right hand-side is bounded.